tejashah88/gaming-ai-coach/README.md

 This is very much a technical demo that I cobbled together within a few hours and as such is subject to odd bugs or annoyances.
 If you find any problems, please [make a GitHub issue](https://github.com/tejashah88/gaming-ai-coach/issues).

 ## Features
-* Works with OpenAI's GPT-4o model out-of-the-box
+* Works with **OpenAI's GPT-4o** model out-of-the-box
+* Supports **Elevenlabs' Text-to-speech** service or Windows' (as a fallback)
+  * Can specify your own instantly cloned voice models
 * Shows a small overlay showing the taken screenshot and the model's response
-* Easy to make variations for your prompt to save for later and share with others (via a JSON file)
+* Easy to customize and experiment with different prompts (via JSON file)
-* Support other model providers (like from Anthropic or Google) thanks to LangChain
+* Supports a variety of model providers (like from Anthropic or Google) thanks to LangChain
   * See "[Supported providers and models](SUPPORTED_PROVIDERS_MODELS.md)" for more information

 ## Setup instructions